 Replacing a lost tooth quickly requires less restoration of the gums and bone in the future and prevents other serious problems from developing.

-We could continue through the alphabet, but instead, come talk to Dr. Wilma Shen DDS about all the reasons a tooth implant might be your best option.
+We could continue through the alphabet, but instead, come talk to our doctor about all the reasons a tooth implant might be your best option.
 Whether you have already lost a tooth, or if you have an extraction scheduled at our Seattle, WA office, we are happy to recommend the best procedure at just the right time to make your smile beautiful, healthy, and complete!